CS467Win17Taurus/taurusrecognition/documentation/bonuses/getActiveList.md

 ## Response

-The response will include a JSON object with an array of all bonus objects
+The response will include a JSON object with an array of all *active* bonus objects

 - Bonus Object:
  - **bid**: Id number from database